Spanish Irregular Verbs: The Ultimate Guide [with Charts]

 - vestir(se) – to get dressed

-And finally, some weird stem-changing verbs that don't quite fit into the above categories:
+And finally, here are the weird stem-changing verbs that don't quite fit into the above categories.

 First, the verb oler (“to smell” – either to smell an object, such as a flower, or to emit an odour).
-This is a “o” to “ue” stem-changing verb as above, with the added detail that when the stem changes, you must add an “h” to the beginning:
+This might look like a o to ue stem-changing verb, but when the stem changes, you must add an “h” to the beginning:

 - huelo – I smell

 - hueles – you smell

 - huele – he/she/it smells

 - olemos – we smell